-David L. Eng is Richard L. Fisher Professor of English.
-He is also Professor in the Program in Comparative Literature & Literary Theory, the Program in Asian American Studies, and the Program in Gender, Sexuality & Women's Studies.
+David L. Eng is Richard L. Fisher Professor of English as well as Graduate Chair of the English Department.
+He is also Professor in the Program in Asian American Studies, the Program in Comparative Literature & Literary Theory, and the Program in Gender, Sexuality & Women's Studies.
 After receiving his B.A. in English from Columbia University and his Ph.D. in comparative literature from the University of California at Berkeley, he taught at Columbia and Rutgers before joining Penn in 2007.
 Eng has held visiting professorships at the University of Bergen (Norway), King's College London, Harvard University, and the University of Hong Kong.
-He is the recipient of research fellowships from the Institute for Advanced Study in Princeton and the Mellon Foundation, among others.
-For 2015-16, he will be a Visiting Fellow at the Helsinki Collegium for Advanced Studies.
+He is the recipient of research fellowships from the Institute for Advanced Study in Princeton, the Helsinki Collegium for Advanced Studies, and the Mellon Foundation, among others.
+In 2016, Eng was elected an honorary member of the Institute for Psychoanalytic Training and Research (IPTAR) in New York City and, from 2017-21, he will serve on the international Advisory Board for a collaborative project on attachment and migration funded by the Danish Research Council.
 His areas of specialization include American literature, Asian American studies, Asian diaspora, psychoanalysis, critical race theory, queer studies, gender studies, and visual culture.